RobHolme/ADTools/README.md

 # Find all users with surname starting with 'Ho'
 Get-ADUserDetails -Surname Ho

+# Find all users with a displayname stating with "SQL Service"
+Get-ADUserDetails -Displayname "SQL Service"
 ```

 # Change Log
 ### 1.0.0 - initial module version forked from PowerTools module
 ### 1.0.3 - fixed relevant LDAP filters to search for users, not users and contacts.
 ### 1.0.4 - added -AllProperties switch
+### 1.0.5 - added -Displayname search switch for Get-ADUserDetails